Adetona/cool-git-commands/README.md

 <b> Command : </b> <code> Git add . </code> </br>

-<p> </b> Use : </b> So you've made changes to several files on your local repo and you want to stage them all for commits.
+<p> <b> Use : </b> So you've made changes to several files on your local repo and you want to stage them all for commits.
 Instead of looking for all the files you made changes to before you commits.
 You can just use <italic> git add . </italic> to add all those files at once so that you can commits. </p>